daniel-beet/acme.sh.wiki-clone/Options-and-Params.md

   **--listraw**                         Only used for '--list' command, list the certs in raw format.
   **--stopRenewOnError, -se**           Only valid for '--renewall' command.
 Stop if one cert has error in renewal.
   **--insecure**                        Do not check the server certificate, in some devices, the api server's certificate may not be trusted.
+  **--ca-path**                         Specifies directory containing CA certificates in PEM format, used by wget or  curl to verify API server's certificate.
-  **--ca-bundle**                       Specifices the path to the CA certificate bundle to verify api server's certificate.
+  **--ca-bundle**                       Specifies the CA certificate bundle file used by wget or curl to verify API server's certificate.
   **--nocron**                          Only valid for '--install' command, which means: do not install the default cron job.
 In this case, the certs will not be renewed automatically.
   **--ecc**                             Specifies to use the ECC cert.
 Valid for '--installcert', '--renew', '--revoke', '--toPkcs' and '--createCSR'
   **--csr**                             Specifies the input csr.
   **--pre-hook**                        Command to be run before obtaining any certificates.
-  **--post-hook**                       Command to be run after attempting to obtain/renew certificates.
-No matter the obain/renew is success or failed.
+  **--post-hook**                       Command to be run after attempting to obtain/renew certificates, no matter if the obtain/renew succeeded or failed.
   **--renew-hook**                      Command to be run once for each successfully renewed certificate.
   **--deploy-hook**                     The hook file to deploy cert
   **--ocsp-must-staple, --ocsp**        Generate ocsp must Staple extension.